prasannavl/WinApi/README.md

 **Goals:**

-- Provide both safe (through helpers, and safety wrappers like HandleRefs, SafeHandles), and unsafe wrappers (pure with minimal performance impact), in a clean way supplemented with inline documentation.
+- Provide both safe (through helpers, and safety wrappers like SafeHandles, CriticalHandles), and unsafe wrappers (pure with minimal performance impact), in a clean way supplemented with inline documentation.
 - Provide a single DLL that can over time, be a direct equivalent of C/C++ `windows.h` header file for the CLR.
 Other Windows SDK wrappers may, or may not be in fragmented into separate packages.
-- Sufficient base to be able to write custom toolkits over Win32 based on Direct2D, Direct3D or even an external graphics library like Skia, without depending on WPF or WinForms.
+- Sufficient base to be able to write custom toolkits over Win32 based on Direct2D, Direct3D or even an external graphics library like Skia, without depending on WPF or WinForms - `Examples of usage with Direct2D, 3D, Skia, OpenGL are all in the samples`.
 - Always retain parity with the native API when it comes to constants (Eg: `WS_OVERLAPPEDWINDOW`, will never be changed to `OverlappedWindow` to look more like C#.
-There is one exception to this, and that's `WM` - the message id constants for simpler usability).
+The only exceptions: `WM` and `VirtualKey` - the message id, and virtual key constants for simpler usability).
 - `WinApi.XWin` - See below.
 - All structs, flags, should always have the names in the idiomatic C# style.
 (Eg: `public enum WindowStyles { ..
 WS_OVERLAPPEDWINDOW = 0x00.  }`).
 Never WINDOWSTYLE, or MARGINS or RECT.
 Always `Margin`, `Rectangle`, etc. (It actually is surprisingly clean once drop the usual depencendies like WinForms, or WPF which always provide alternative forms).
-- Use variants such as `int` for Windows types like `BOOL` - to ensure minimum Marashalling impact.
+- Use variants such as `int` for Windows types like `BOOL` - to ensure minimum Marashalling impact when inside a structure.
 Using `bool` requires another copy, since bool in CLR is 1 byte, but the unmanaged variant could be 1, 2 or 4 bytes, depending on the context.
-A `bool` wrapped function can be manually provided as a helper, but not in the direct translation layer (`*Methods` class).
-- `int` vs `uint` (and all similar primitives): Prefer the signed `int` and siblings unless there's its well defined for the value to be never negative.
-In short, use what makes the most semantic sense.
+However, when it comes to functions `bool` is used directly, since int conversion there is not only tedious but is bound to loose semantic value.

 **Secondary goals:**